grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/edit-cortex-loki-namespace-group.md

 To rename a namespace:

 1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
-1. Find a Mimir or Loki managed rule with the group that belongs to the namespace you want to edit.
+1. Find a Grafana Mimir or Loki managed rule with the group that belongs to the namespace you want to edit.
 1. Click the **Edit** (pen) icon.
 1. Enter a new name in the **Namespace** field, then click **Save changes**.